joergschultzelutter/core-aprs-client/docs/coreaprsclient_class.md

 As [described in the framework documentation](configuration_subsections/config_bulletin.md), `core-aprs-framework` can send to the [APRS-IS](https://aprs-is.net/) framework at the user's request.
 The associated bulletin messages are stored as static content [in the configuration file](configuration_subsections/config_bulletin_messages.md).

 In addition to the static bulletin messages configured in the `core-aprs-client`'s configuration file, it is also possible to send dynamic bulletin messages.
 These could be, for example, special weather data that is only determined during the runtime of the bot. [mpad](https://www.github.com/joergschultzelutter/mpad) uses this, for example, to send out [hazard warnings from the local German weather service](https://github.com/joergschultzelutter/mpad/blob/master/docs/INSTALLATION.md#program-configuration).
+In a nutshell: a separate background job will fetch the data and feed it to the class instance which will then include it in the APRS bulletin data.
+By doing so, static APRS bulletins (taken from the configuration file) and dynamic APRS bulletins (generated during runtime) will be taken into account.

 ### Terms and conditions